clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

 - `:threads` — if true, the profiling data will be presented for each thread separately.
 Note that this does not improve the resolution of the profile; it only separates the results by-thread.
 - `:features` — a list of additional features to enable.
-Currently supported
-  features:
+Instead of a list, you can pass a keyword `:all` that means enabling all features.
+Currently supported features:
   + `:vtable` — show targets of vtable/itable calls.
 Helps to understand which specific polymorphic dispatch is causing the slowdown.
   + `:comptask` — show JIT compilation task.
 Useful when trimming down